Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 ## AA1: Smart Camera
 This application supports camera and sensor input options with accelerated Machine Learning inference, and is able to perform **face detection** using densebox_640_360 network and **cars, bicycles, and people** using ssd_adas_pruned_0_95 network model.

+### Loading application
-You can connect to the AA1 via the following commands if you have the AR 1335 camera connected.
+You can connect to the AA1 via the following commands:
 ```
 sudo xmutil unloadapp
 sudo xmutil loadapp kv260-smartcam
 ```
 Please wait a few moments before running the next command.
 Wait to see `Loaded kv260-smartcam successfully` Otherwise, the camera devices will not be available.

+You can use the following command to use the camera module:
 ```
 sudo smartcam --mipi 0 -W 1920 -H 1080
 ```

-Otherwise you can replace the `--mipi` command with
+Otherwise you can use a USB camera with this command:
 ```
 sudo smartcam --usb 0 -W 1920 -H 1080
 ```

 If you have an HDMI or DP monitor connected to the board, you will see a similar image appear on your screen.
+The footage will show faces wrapped in a blue bounding box.

 <img src="/images/som_aa1.png" width=400 height =200>